You don’t have to drop out of college to start a business!

 - Provide a means of transport.
 Uber and Lyft and just a couple of easy choices if you own a car.
 However, delivering packages, moving furniture, or becoming a tourist guide are all viable options as well.
 Make sure you have what it takes to join this niche (i.e., be able to handle heavy lifting without throwing out your back if you start a moving company for college students).

 - Take care of others.
 Your babysitting days don’t have to be over after you graduate high school.
-It’s a solid business opportunity, the same way dog walking, house sitting, and care-taking are.
+It’s a solid business opportunity, the same way dog walking, house sitting, and care-taking is.
 Choose the option that suits your passion and interests, and you will never be tempted to give up your business.

 Sell a Product